Cirkit Designer Logo

 1. Power the Module: Connect the VCC pin to a 5V DC power source and the GND pin to ground.

-2. Connect the Control Signals: Use a microcontroller (e.g., Arduino) or other control device to send signals to the IN1 and IN2 pins.
-A LOW signal (0V) will activate the corresponding relay.
+2. Control Signals: Use a microcontroller (e.g., Arduino UNO) or other control circuit to send LOW signals to the IN1 and IN2 pins to activate the respective relays.

 3. Connect the Load:

-• Use NO if you want the circuit to be OFF by default and ON when the relay is activated.
+• Use NO if the load should be off by default and turn on when the relay is activated.

-• Use NC if you want the circuit to be ON by default and OFF when the relay is activated.
+• Use NC if the load should be on by default and turn off when the relay is activated.

-Below is an example code to control the Relay 2 Channel module using an Arduino UNO:
+Below is an example of how to control the Relay 2 Channel module using an Arduino UNO:

-// Define the control pins for the relays
+// Define the pins connected to the relay module

 void setup() {